With a history of thousands of years, Hanoi is a destination imbued with the rich culture of Vietnam.

 Surrounding the mausoleum is a lush garden all year round, a place for more than 250 species of plants from all over the country.

-Most of the Vietnamese want to come there at least once to better understand the greatest leader in history, who devoted his life to the independence and peace of the land on the Vietnam map.
+Most of the Vietnamese want to come there at least once to better understand the greatest leader in history, who devoted his life to the independence and peace of the land.

 8. Explore Hanoi by motorbike